Introduction

 And unless You forgive me and have mercy upon me, I will be among the losers.”
 (11:47)

-it is also called “lam of command – لَمْ الْأَمْرُ.”
-We will deal with this detail in the imperative form.
+This usage is also referred to as “lam of command – لَمْ الْأَمْرُ,” which we will explore further when discussing the imperative form.

 لِيُنفِقْ ذُو سَعَةٍ مِّن سَعَتِهِ ۖ وَمَن قُدِرَ عَلَيْهِ رِزْقُهُ فَلْيُنفِقْ مِمَّا آتَاهُ اللَّـهُ ۚ لَا يُكَلِّفُ اللَّـهُ نَفْسًا إِلَّا مَا آتَاهَا ۚ سَيَجْعَلُ اللَّـهُ بَعْدَ عُسْرٍ يُسْرًا